Renew your membership today!

 Henry Wilson Shootout Update

-Time is winding down to earn your "Willy Points" to qualify for the 2017 Henry Wilson Shootout as the deadline is set for Oct.
-8. Established in 2015, the annual season-long contest to become a top-10 money leader at Farmington Country Club is tracked by all tournament winnings including men’s and women’s league.
+The 2017 Henry Wilson Shootout standings are set and the shootout will take place on Oct.
+15th.
+Established in 2015, the annual season-long contest to become a top-10 money leader at Farmington Country Club is tracked by all tournament winnings including men’s and women’s league.